 inferring air motions and winds from cloud structures, contrails, vortices in contrails, sky color during pollution events, sky color near the horizon, sky color at sunset looking to the east.

 Photographs of the dendritic nature of ice growing on windshields on cold days, the shape and nature of icicles, dew on a moist mornings are also possible topics.

 Photographs of snow flakes and snow crystals, here's a discussion.

 If you have special hobbies or work, like paragliding, Atmospheric Physics related aspects can be included in your project.

-You can use soundings, satellite images, etc, to also help tell the story.
+You can use soundings, satellite images, weather station data, etc, to also help tell the story.

 Resources that may help

 NASA WorldView for satellite imagery.
 You can add layers for additional information.

 National Weather Service balloon soundings, served by the Univ of Wyoming.

 Weather station data from the Western Regional Climate Center at DRI.
 In particular, the UNR weather station.